johannes-vdm/portfolio.johannesmerwe.com/src/content/docs/careman/index.md

 ---
-title: "Careman Management System"
+title: "Careman CRUD management system"
-description: "Complete CRUD using React and Laravel"
+description: "Complete management system using React and Laravel"
 ---

 For any additional details, feel free to contact: